Category Archives: Danish Royals

 When Frederik was nearly 18-years-old, he was betrothed to Princess Vilhelmine Marie of Denmark, the younger of the two daughters of the reigning King of Denmark, Frederik VI.
 This marriage arrangement was mainly due to the desirability of a union of the two branches of the Danish royal family whose relationship was strained.
 Frederik was a direct male-line descendant of King Frederik V by his second queen Juliana Maria of Brunswick-Wolfenbüttel.
 Vilhelmine Marie was a daughter of King Frederik VI of Denmark and a granddaughter of King Christian VII, son of King Frederik V by his first queen Louisa of Great Britain.
 Frederik and Vilhelmine Marie’s wishes and needs were not considered at all.
 The wedding was postponed for two years while Frederik was sent on an educational trip to Switzerland, France, and Italy.

-Frederik and Vilhelmine Marie were married on November 1, 1828, at the Christiansborg Castle Church in Copenhagen, Denmark.
+Frederik and Vilhelmine Marie were married on November 1, 1828, at the Christiansborg Palace Church in Copenhagen, Denmark.
 The wedding was very popular with the Danish people who participated in many festivities.
 However, the marriage was childless and unhappy, mostly due to Frederik’s affairs and drinking.
 The couple separated in April 1834 and divorced on September 4, 1837.

 Caroline Mariane of Mecklenburg-Strelitz; Credit – Wikipedia